nabijaczleweli/cargo-update/man/cargo-install-update.md

     and cargo-install-update-config(1) --enforce-lock (per package)
     except it doesn't disable cargo-binstall.

+  -j --jobs <JOBS>
-  -j --jobs <JOBS>...
+  -j --jobs default

-    Run at most JOBS jobs at once, forwarded verbatim to cargo install.
+    Run at most JOBS jobs at once, forwarded as -j JOBS to cargo install.

+    "default" is as many CPUs as are installed on the system (same as cargo install).

     Excludes -J, which gives better utilisation.